Elżbieta Bieńkowska

-Elżbieta Ewa Bieńkowska ([ɛlʐˈbʲɛta bʲɛɲˈkɔfska]; née Moycho; born on 4 February 1964 in Katowice) is a Polish politician who served as Poland's Deputy Prime Minister and Minister of Regional Development and Transport before being nominated as European Commissioner by Jean-Claude Juncker in 2014.
+Elżbieta Ewa Bieńkowska ([ɛlʐˈbʲɛta bʲɛɲˈkɔfska]; née Moycho; born on 4 February 1964) is a Polish politician who served as Poland's Deputy Prime Minister and Minister of Regional Development and Transport before becoming a European Commissioner in the team of Jean-Claude Juncker from 2014 to 2019.

 Bieńkowska was Minister of Regional Development in Prime Minister Donald Tusk's Cabinet from 16 November 2007 until 27 November 2013, when she was appointed Deputy Prime Minister of Poland while continuing her previous responsibilities at the Ministry of Infrastructure and Development.

 Education

 Bieńkowska graduated from Jagiellonian University with a Master's degree in Oriental Philology in 1989.
 She has also received a post-graduate Diploma from the Polish National School of Public Administration and afterwards a postgraduate studies MBA from SGH Warsaw School of Economics.

 Professional career

 Bieńkowska's career in public administration started at Katowice City Council where she worked on regional contracts being promoted, in 1999, as head of Katowice's Department for Economy.
 Later that year, she was appointed Director of Regional Development for the Silesian Voivodeship, where she served until 2007.